-With the exception of my time as a student teaching intern, I was an America Reads tutor throughout my two years at the Curry School of Education.
-Out of everything I've done at Curry, being a tutor was the single most rewarding, joyful experience.
+With the exception of my time as a student teaching intern, I was an America Reads tutor throughout my two years at the School of Education and Human Development.
+Out of everything I've done at the School, being a tutor was the single most rewarding, joyful experience.
 Nothing compares to working with a struggling reader for months on end and sitting beside him in tears as he reads Bears on Wheels, for the first time without your help.
 If you want to smile more and make a difference while doing it, become an America Reads tutor. - Chelsea

 America Reads has allowed me to engage with the education community of Charlottesville in a beneficial, sustainable manner unlike many other University-affiliated community outreach organizations.
 The close ties I have developed with teachers and students has provided me with an outlet outside of the University bubble while affording me a unique perspective of the local community.
 I’ve been able to earn the finances I need for school in a very rewarding way which not only supports the students with whom I work, but also builds my own capabilities as a leader and a guide.
 I love America Reads! - Lee